 17. Dried Mango, Banana, and Figs

-Dried fruit is one of the best things to hand when you’re feeling peckish.
-It’s packed with natural sugars, so it also satisfies that sweet tooth craving.
+Dried fruit is one of the best things to hand when feeling peckish.
+It’s packed with natural sugars and satisfies that sweet tooth craving.

 It’s best to go for dried mango, figs, and banana as your go-to options, as these fruits are low in fructose (the type of sugar that makes you store fat around your belly).